Summary IconKey Takeaway

 • Leverage data from diverse sources like project management and Human Resource platforms to establish key performance indicators for your team’s efficiency.

-• Combine transactional data from Sales, Marketing, Product, and HR to address crucial inquiries, such as:
+• Combine transactional data from Sales, Marketing, Product, and HR to address crucial inquiries.

 • Analyze best-selling products and understand customer buying behavior.